moskomule/dda/README.md

 ![](https://github.com/moskomule/dda/workflows/pytest/badge.svg)

-This library is a core of several internal projects and changing APIs daily.
+This library is a core of Faster AutoAugment and its descendants.
+This library is research oriented, and its AIP may change in the near future.

 ## Requirements and Installation